unfoldml/ms-graph-api/ms-graph-api/README.md

 ## Introduction

-This library provides both the client interface (under the `MSGraphAPI` namespace) as well as helpers to integrate with Microsoft infrastructure, e.g. using ActiveDirectory as an OAuth2 identity provider.
+This library provides both client interface to the MS Grapi API (under the `MSGraphAPI` namespace).

-With the provided auth functions (see `Network.OAuth2.Session`) you can easily implement OAuth2 for your application, and the resulting token store is thread-safe and automatically renews before expiring.
+Authentication can be implemented with the `ms-auth` library.

 ## Status